unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/uptime-report.md

 ### Displaying Health Check Properties

-Entity tags displayed on the Entity editor page above can be added to the list of displayed columns by accessing them as `entity.tags.{tag_name}`.
+Entity tags displayed on the Entity editor page above can be added to the list of displayed columns by accessing the data as `entity.tags.{tag_name}`.

 ```sql
 SELECT entity.tags.url AS URL, entity.tags.protocol AS "Protocol",